Practice Area: Criminal

 If you are convicted of a DV Assault 4 charge you may face serious consequences.
 As a gross misdemeanor, an Assault 4 conviction can result in jail time of up to 364 days and a $5,000 fine.
 A DV specification on an Assault 4 charge is likely to come with enhanced penalties.
 In addition to fines and jail time, a DV Assault 4 conviction may lead to a loss of your right to possess firearms.
 The court may also order a DV treatment program and a no-contact order, potentially keeping you away from your loved ones and even from your own home.
 See our prior blog posting for more information about assault charges in Washington State, including categories and penalties.

 Be aware of your own behavior, recognize that the bar is low for Assault 4 arrests and charges, and understand the magnitude of the potential repercussions.
 If you find yourself in a situation where things have escalated and you are facing potential charges, be sure to contact an experienced criminal defense attorney directly after your arrest.
-Our criminal defense attorneys at Dellino Law Group have the knowledge, expertise, and experience to help you fight your charges and reach the best possible outcome.
-Contact us today for a Free Consultation.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.